 With nearly 70% of organizations still facing challenges recruiting full-time positions (SHRM), retention becomes the central talent strategy.

-• Talent Development Focus: We predict a major investment in Leadership Development programs focused on "human skills"—empathy, adaptability, and emotional intelligence—which are critical for managers to foster a positive, purpose-driven culture.
-This shift is essential because managers, not just policy, carry the organizational culture.
+- Talent Development Focus: We predict a major investment in Leadership Development programs focused on "human skills"—empathy, adaptability, and emotional intelligence—which are critical for managers to foster a positive, purpose-driven culture.
+These skills are essential because managers carry the organizational culture day to day.
+Succession planning also plays a key role here.
+When employees can see opportunities for growth, and when leaders have clearer visibility into talent potential, organizations are better equipped to retain high-potential employees and build stronger internal mobility.

 3. Talent Development Becomes Hyper-Personalized